 The existence of criminal charges on your record can have detrimental implications on employment, housing, and other social programs.
 Clearing your record of these arrests through an expungement is your only recourse.
 In Virginia, convictions are forever; however, Virginia’s expungement law offers relief for those charged but never convicted.

 An Expungement will erase an arrest record in any case resulting in a finding of not guilty or a dismissal.
 Expungements are a statutory remedy under Virginia Code § 19.2-392.2.
 Moreover, when a judge grants the petition, the order serves to erase all public information about the arrest.
 However, the appellate courts in Virginia have stated that expungements are only available when there is actual innocence.
 To this end, first offender dispositions are ineligible. (i.e. § 18.2-251; § 19.2-303.2, etc.) Below are the eligibility criteria.

-- In Virginia, a person is eligible for an expungement if they were charged with a criminal offense or any offense under Title 18.2.
+- A person is eligible for an expungement if charged with a criminal offense or any offense under Title 18.2.
 AND

 The Court will apply the following standard of review in deciding whether to grant an expungement.

-- All Felony Offenses or Misdemeanors with Prior Record: The court must find that the continued existence and possible dissemination of information relating to the arrest of the petitioner causes or may cause circumstances which constitute a manifest injustice.
+- Felony Offenses or Misdemeanors with Prior Record.
+The continued existence may cause circumstances that constitute a manifest injustice;

-- No prior criminal record and arrest for a misdemeanor: Expungement of right where the Commonwealth must show good cause why the petition should not be granted.
+- No prior criminal record and arrest for a misdemeanor.
+The Commonwealth must show good cause against the granting of the expungement.

 Identity Theft Expungement